grandcloud-oss/org-mcp-demo/README.md

 **IMPORTANT**: If your agent uses MCP servers, it MUST be created at the **organization level** in a **private `.github-private` repository**.

-Individual repository-level agents cannot access MCP servers and will not work.
+Individual repository-level agents cannot access MCP servers and will not work. **This repository does not contain the actual agents** - they must be created in your organization's `.github-private` repository.

 See the official [GitHub documentation on creating custom agents](https://docs.github.com/en/copilot/how-tos/use-copilot-agents/coding-agent/create-custom-agents) for detailed setup instructions.

 ### Prerequisites

+1. **Create a `.github-private` repository** in your organization first.
+This is a special private repository that GitHub uses for organization-level configurations.
+See the [GitHub documentation on adding a member-only organization profile README](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#adding-a-member-only-organization-profile-readme) for instructions on creating this repository.

-- **Organization administrator privileges** are required to create and configure the `.github-private` repository
+2. **Organization administrator privileges** are required to create and configure the `.github-private` repository

-- Access to organization-level settings for environment variables and secrets
+3. **Access to organization-level settings** for environment variables and secrets

 ### Repository Structure